BABrandes/Observables/docs/index.md

 - If validation fails, entire submission is rejected (atomicity)

 **Phase 5: Value Update**
-- Updates all HookNexus instances with new values
+- Updates all Nexus instances with new values
 - All connected hooks see changes simultaneously

 **Phase 6: Notifications** (Four mechanisms in order)